mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   to see the version it is using
 * will use version installed as dev dependency in package.json if present
+* after using, look for "Prettier:" followed by a checkmark in lower-right to know if it worked
+  * if not, will be followed by an X
+  * click to see errors

 ## PrintCode extension